 An evaluation committee has an obligation of evaluating tenders using the procedures and criteria set out in the Tender Documents.
-One of the criteria for evaluation and comparison of tenders in the subject tender is set out in Clause 2.14.1 of the Appendix to Instructions to Tenderers of the Tender Document requiring bidders to provide tender security of Kshs.
-300,000.00 valid for 90 days from the date of tender opening from a Commercial Bank registered in Kenya.
-This prompted the Board to address the question whether Faulu Microfinance Bank Ltd is a Commercial Bank registered in Kenya (Revised 2015), the Central Bank of Kenya Act, Chapter 488, Laws of Kenya and the Microfinance Act, 2006 but did not find the definition of a commercial bank specified therein.
+One of the criteria for evaluation and comparison of tenders in the subject tender is set out in Clause 2.14.1 read together with Clause A (2).
+Mandatory Requirements of the Appendix to Instructions to Tenderers of the Tender Document requiring bidders to provide tender security of Kshs.
+250,000.00 valid for 90 days from the date of tender opening from a Commercial Bank registered in Kenya.
+This prompted the Board to address the question whether Faulu Microfinance Bank Ltd is a Commercial Bank registered in Kenya.
+The Board studied the provisions of the Banking Act, Chapter 488, Laws of Kenya (Revised 2015), the Central Bank of Kenya Act, Chapter 491, Laws of Kenya and the Microfinance Act, 2006 but did not find the definition of a commercial bank specified therein.